-Finally, we are concerned that a strict application of the SREP guidelines could render SREP processes systematic and inappropriate.
-A "one-fit-all" process is likely to jeopardize the relevance of supervisory reviews because it will fail to capture special situations.
-We strongly believe that supervisors must keep the ability to appreciate specific cases and take customised remedial actions different from those enclosed in the guidelines if deemed necessary.
+Additionally, we are in the opinion that setting a unique x% value is inappropriate, moreover for both thresholds.
+A "one-fit-all" value is likely to jeopardize the relevance of supervisory reviews because it will fail to capture the specificities of the institution which should be part of the SREP process, as defined in Article 107(3) of EU Directive 2013/36, "in a manner that is appropriate to the size, the structure and the internal organisation of institutions and the nature, scope and complexity of their activities".
+We believe that supervisors must keep the ability to appreciate specific cases and take customized views different from those enclosed in the guidelines if deemed necessary.